redox-os/website/content/news/this-month-260831.md

 Aadarsh (aka EuclidDivisionLemma) implemented the initial support for [NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access)-based memory management, as he can only use the QEMU emulation, we need help from people with hardware supporting NUMA to know the size of performance improvement.
 Cloud services such as AWS, Google Cloud and Azure also have support for it.

-He also implemented local node allocation (locality of data) by default and a API to modify NUMA allocation policies.
+He also implemented local node allocation (locality of data) by default and a libredox API to modify NUMA allocation policies.

 ## Process Priority Support Conclusion of the Scheduler Improvements RSoC project